The Oslo Forum

 Since 2003, the Oslo Forum has hosted global leaders, mediators, conflict parties and experts to assess crises, support dialogue and create pathways to peace.

-Co-hosted by the Centre for Humanitarian Dialogue (HD) and Norway’s Ministry of Foreign Affairs, the Oslo Forum celebrated its 20th anniversary in 2023 with the theme “Power, politics and peacemaking”.
+Co-hosted by the Centre for Humanitarian Dialogue (HD) and Norway’s Ministry of Foreign Affairs, the 21st edition of the Oslo Forum in 2024 focused on the theme “Mediation against all odds”.

-Read the story here – with photos and video – on the risks and opportunities for mediation in many contexts from two full days of discussions with more than 130 senior participants from 50 countries.
+Read the story here – with photos – on the risks and opportunities for mediation in many contexts from two full days of discussions with more than 150 global leaders, mediators, conflict actors and experts from 60 countries.

 The Oslo Forum’s closed-door discussions, held under the Chatham House Rule of non-attribution, allow participants to speak openly and contribute ideas for sustainable solutions to conflicts.
 Attendance is by invitation only.